Leadership Conversations 2026-2027

 Leadership and Loneliness: Isolation or Empowered Solitude

-From 6.00pm on Monday 12th October until 4pm on Tuesday 13th
+From 6.00pm on Monday 12th October until 4.30pm on Tuesday 13th

 Leadership is inevitably lonely at times.
 It comes with the territory.
 But when and how is this healthy or unhealthy?
 When for example does a resolute clarity in the face of difficulty become isolation or brittleness?

-In this conversation we will explore and learn practical approaches to cultivating solitude while finding healthier support networks.
+In this Conversation we will explore and learn practical approaches to cultivating solitude while finding healthier support networks.
 We will leave better equipped to integrate a healthy alone-ness into our leadership practice, nurturing both individual strength and meaningful connection with others.

 Fellows only/ Facilitators: Chris Blakeley & Karen Stefanyszyn